vincentrunge/vincentrunge.github.io/About.md

 ## Current work

-I am a Postdoctoral Researcher in computational statistics *since May 2017* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
-My current research focuses on changepoint detection using pruned dynamic programming algorithm with application to genomics.
+I am a Post-Doc in computational statistics *since May 2017* at the University of Evry (near Paris) in the laboratory [LaMME](http://www.math-evry.cnrs.fr/doku.php).
+My current research is about changepoint detection using pruned dynamic programming algorithm with a focus on the multivariate case and application to genomics.

-## My interests
+## My math interests

-As an Applied Mathematician, I work at the interface of different fields.
+As an Applied Mathematician, I like to work at the interface of different fields.
 My current and past interests are

 | **Statistics**  | **Optimization** | **Analysis** | **Mathematical Physics** |
 |---|---|---|---|